chalin/DEP-non-null/doc/dep-non-null-AUTOGENERATED-DO-NOT-EDIT.md

 As explained in [DSS](http://www.ecma-international.org/publications/standards/Ecma-408.htm) 17.12, “Return”, functions declared `void` must return *some* value.
 (In fact, in production mode, where static type annotations like `void` are irrelevant, a `void` function can return *any* value.)

+> Comment.
+Interestingly, a `void` function in [Ceylon](http://ceylon-lang.org) is considered to have the return type `Anything`, though such functions always return `null`.
+Identification with `Anything` is to permit reasonable function subtyping ([[Ceylon functions](http://ceylon-lang.org/documentation/1.1/spec/html/declarations.html#functions)).

 In [DartC](#terms "Classic (i.e., current) Dart") checked mode, `void` functions can either implicitly or explicitly return `null` without a [static warning](#terms "A problem reported by the static checker") or [dynamic type error](#terms "A type error reported in checked mode").
 As was mentioned, this is because the static type of `null` is taken as \(\bot\) in [DartC](#terms "Classic (i.e., current) Dart").
 In [DartNNBD](#terms "Dart as defined in this proposal with Non-Null By Default semantics"), we make explicit that `Null` can be *assigned to* `void`, by establishing that `Null` is more specific than `void` ([A.1.4](#def-subtype)): `Null << void`.

 > Comment.
 In a sense, this makes explicit the fact that `Null` is being treated as a “carrier type” for `void` in Dart. `Null` is a [unit type](http://en.wikipedia.org/wiki/Unit_type), and hence returning `null` conveys no information.
 The above also fixes the slight irregularity noted in [A.1.1](#dartc-static-checking): in [DartNNBD](#terms "Dart as defined in this proposal with Non-Null By Default semantics"), no [static warning](#terms "A problem reported by the static checker") will result from a statement like `return $null;` used inside a `void` function (where `$null` is declared as a `const Null`).